skip to content

 Joyelle McSweeney

 Guggenheim Fellow Joyelle McSweeney is the author of ten books of poetry, drama and prose, a well-known critic, and a vital publisher of international literature in translation.
 McSweeney's recent book, Toxicon and Arachne (Nightboat Books, 2020), was called "frightening and brilliant" by Dan Chiasson in the New Yorker and earned her the Shelley Memorial Prize from the Poetry Society of America.
-With Johannes Göransson, she co-edits the international press Action Books which has built readerships for a diverse array of U.S. and international authors.
+With Johannes Göransson, she co-edits the international press Action Books which has built readerships for a vast array of U.S. and international authors.
 She lives in South Bend, Indiana and teaches at Notre Dame.

 Johannes Göransson